kra3/py-ga-mob/README.rst

    :target: https://coveralls.io/github/kra3/py-ga-mob?branch=master

-pyga is an implementation of Google Analytics (ga.js) in Python;so that it can be used at server side.
+pyga is an implementation of Google Analytics (ga.js) in Python; so that it can be used at server side.
 This project only helps you with Data Collection part of Google Analytics. ie., You can consider this as a replacement for ga.js at client side.